Betelel/demo-repo/README.md

 # demo

-readme to put relevent info abt wfhat our project is
+readme to put relevent info abt wfhat our project is/,